signal18/replication-manager/README.md

 This is the opportunity to work on long running WRITE transactions and split them in smaller chunks.
 Preferably we should minimize time in this state as failover would not be possible without big impact that  __replication-manager__ can force in interactive mode.

-A good practice is to enable slow query detection on slaves using in slow query log
+A good practice is to enable slow query detection on slaves using in slow query log:
 ```
 log_slow_slave_statements = 1
 ```